Pectus excavatum repair

 Before the Procedure

-- What drugs your child is taking.
+- Medicines your child is taking.
 Include drugs, herbs, vitamins, or any other supplements you bought without a prescription.

 During the days before the surgery: